audiz/2020-11-otus-spring-volkov/readme.md

-Волков Артем Андреевич
+Artem Volkov
-Курс: Разработчик на Spring Framework
+Course: Developer on the Spring Framework
-Период обучения: 24 ноября — 29 мая 2021 года
+Training period: November 24 — May 29, 2021

 2020-11-otus-spring-volkov